-This paper is the first in a series of papers that examine the aspects of building a new services infrastructure, which uses computing resources closer to human or machine subscribers.
-This paper provides a viewpoint from the network, describes some use cases and considerations towards meeting the latency requirements required for a new services infrastructure.
+This paper examines the aspects of building a new services infrastructure, which uses computing resources closer to human or machine subscribers.
+It provides a viewpoint from the network and describes some use cases and considerations towards meeting the latency requirements required for a new services infrastructure.

 Today, more applications are moving to the cloud, and multiple clouds are being deployed.
 With the explosion of end-points, mobility, and nomadic computing, the volumes of data used for analytics, machine learning and automation can result in high costs to transport to central locations for processing.
 Traditional service provider architectures can no longer meet modern needs.

 At the same time, connecting the network has become critical in delivering high-quality experiences, application performance, and security across data, services, and applications.
 To solve these issues, a new services edge architecture is emerging that is based on distributing computing capacity to the edge of the network.
 This architecture results in lower latency with respect to subscribers.
 Throughout this paper, we use the term edge computing to refer to the general architectural shift, which most standards developing organizations (SDOs) such as ETSI refer to as multi-access edge computing or MEC.

 Edge computing is the architectural principle of moving services to locations where they can: